andrew-icf/angularStuff/Unit-2/03-dependency-injection.md

 ### Answer the following questions

 - What is dependency injection?
+Answer: a software design pattern that implements inversion of control for resolving dependencies.
 - How does angular implement dependency injection?
+Answer: Using toString() on a function angular can create an object and pass it in that spot, also using annotate.
 - What are the three ways to annotate our code with service names (dependencies)?
 Write three code examples with each one of these options.
+Inline Array Annotation -
+someModule.controller('MyController', ['$scope', 'greeter', function($scope, greeter) {
+  // ...
+}]);
+$inject Property Notation -
+var MyController = function($scope, greeter) {
+  // ...
+}
+MyController.$inject = ['$scope', 'greeter'];
+someModule.controller('MyController', MyController);
+Implicit Notation -
+someModule.controller('MyController', function($scope, greeter) {
+  // ...
+});

 ### Exercises